 Property Editor: To edit properties for a selected component.

-Bottom rail: For context sensitive documentation and the Console trace for message flow debugging.
+Bottom rail: For context sensitive documentation, the Console trace for message flow debugging, and other functions.

 All of these areas have tabs and can be expanded or closed to manage your workspace.

-All project edits are immediately saved to your local storage and to your Interstacks cloud account if a network connection is available.
+All project edits are immediately saved to your local storage and to your Interstacks cloud account if syncing is enabled in your Stackbuilder preferences.